aws-samples/amazon-qldb-streams-dmv-sample-lambda-python/README.md

 Refer [Inserting Documents](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.python.step-3.html).

 After inserting documents into the tables, you should see messages in SQS queue named RegistrationNotificationQueue regarding inserts in `Person` and `VehicleRegistration` Table.
 You can use Queue Actions -> View/Delete Messages to see the messages.

+## Note

+* QLDB streams provide an at-least-once delivery guarantee.
+Each data record that is produced by a QLDB stream is delivered to Kinesis Data Streams at least once.
+The same records can appear in a Kinesis data stream multiple times.
+So you must have deduplication logic in the consumer application layer if your use case requires it.
+For the sake of simplicity, this sample does not implement deduplication.

+* This sample does not focus on best practices around using AWS Lambda with Amazon Kinesis.
+For the sake of simplicity, this sample has configured `ShardCount:1` for the AWS Kinesis Stream.
+For guidance on fine tuning configurations, check [here](https://docs.aws.amazon.com/lambda/latest/dg/with-kinesis.html).

 ## Unit Tests